Photo: Musée des métiers d'arts du Québec (MUMAQ)

 CSDA Online Auction

-With the success of last year's online auction CSDA/CCAD is featuring its 2nd online auction from September 7 to September 23 - closing at 7pm.
-All are welcome to bid on a wide number of art objects from private collections, gift cards and museum memberships will be on offer.
-This event is sponsored in part by Waddington's Auctioneers & Appraisers.
-No buyer's premium will be apply.
+With the success of last year's online auction CSDA/CCAD is featuring its 2nd online auction from September 24 to September 29 - closing at 8pm.
+All are welcome to bid from September 24th on a wide number of art objects from private collections, gift cards and museum memberships will be on offer.
+This event is sponsored in part by Waddingtons.ca.
+No buyer's premium will be applied.
 All moneys raised from this fundraising initiative will go towards support of CSDA programs.

 Saturday, September 24, 2022